PM Modi meets LK Advani on his 97th birthday, hails his contribution to nation's development - ExBulletin

 PM Modi meets LK Advani on his 97th birthday, hails his contribution to nation's development

-New Delhi: Prime Minister Narendra Modi on Friday met former Deputy Prime Minister Lal Krishna Advani on the occasion of his 97th birthday and extended his sincere greetings.
+New Delhi [India]November 8 (ANI) Prime Minister Narendra Modi on Friday met former Deputy Prime Minister Lal Krishna Advani on the occasion of his 97th birthday and extended sincere greetings.

 Earlier in the day, Prime Minister Modi wished Advani on development of India.